atararazin/Ex1-2019/README.md

 This project was an intro to C# exercise in order to practice using delegates, event, list, dictionary and lambda expressions.
 Additionaly, we practiced using some design patterns that we learned about in the previous semester - namely, the Command and the Builder patterns.
+To see the assignment specs, look at Exercise1.pdf.